mono/SkiaSharp/.github/ISSUE_TEMPLATE/bug-report.md

   - macOS:  <!-- The version of macOS you are building for, e.g. 10.10 -->
   - Tizen:  <!-- the version of the Tizen SDK you are compiling against, e.g. 4.0 -->
   - tvOS:  <!-- the version of the tvOS SDK you are compiling against, e.g. 11.1 -->
-  - UWP:  <!-- the version of the UWP SDK you are compiling against, e.g. 16299 -->
-  - watchOS:  <!-- the version of the watchOS SDK you are compiling against, e.g. 11.1 -->
   - Windows Classic:  <!-- the version of Windows you are building for, e.g. Windows 7 -->
 - Target Devices:   <!-- the devices that you noticed this on, e.g. iPhone X -->
   - <!-- Google Pixel 4 XL -->